-WAT or Written ability Test has also become a tool to test MBA aspirant on assessing overall communication and personality so it is also equally important and crucial component of MBA selection process.
+Few of B schools and even new IIMs have replaced GD with WAT hence, Written Ability Test has also become a tool to test MBA aspirant on assessing overall communication skills and personality, so it is also equally important and crucial component of MBA admission process.

 “If at first you don’t succeed, try, try, and try again”.
 This is the mantra that winners follow and preach.

 People do not become successful overnight; they learn from their mistakes and work hard to reach their goals.
 In fact, the only difference between a winner and a loser is that a winner plays till he wins, whereas a loser loses hope once he fails.